Student Policies and Procedures

 Personal Complaint Procedure

-Complete the Complaint Form, located in the BAMT Admin Office, or on Creating Links website, and complete the following:
+Complete the Complaint Form, located on Creating Links website, and complete the following:

 - Date the incident occurred.